ICJIA/icjia-accessibility-portal/content/faqs.md

 | ANDI                    | <a href="https://www.ssa.gov/accessibility/andi/help/install.html" target="_blank" rel="noopener noreferrer">https://www.ssa.gov/accessibility/andi/help/install.html</a> |
 | WebAIM Contrast Checker | <a href="https://webaim.org/resources/contrastchecker/" target="_blank" rel="noopener noreferrer">https://webaim.org/resources/contrastchecker/</a>                       |
 | PAC 2024 (PDF checker)  | <a href="https://pac.pdf-accessibility.org/" target="_blank" rel="noopener noreferrer">https://pac.pdf-accessibility.org/</a>                                             |

 ---

+## Glossary

+**Confused by the jargon?** Here are plain-language definitions of common accessibility terms used throughout these FAQs:

+### Legal and Standards Terms

+**ADA (Americans with Disabilities Act)** — Federal civil rights law that prohibits discrimination against people with disabilities. **Title I** covers employment accommodations. **Title II** covers public services and requires state and local governments to make digital content accessible. <a href="https://www.ada.gov/" target="_blank" rel="noopener noreferrer">Learn more about ADA</a>

+**ADA Title II Web Rule** — The 2024 Department of Justice rule that requires state and local governments to meet **WCAG 2.1 Level AA** standards for public-facing digital content by April 24, 2026 (for entities with populations of 50,000+). <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">Read the ADA Title II Web Rule Fact Sheet</a>

+**IITAA (Illinois Information Technology Accessibility Act)** — Illinois state law (30 ILCS 587) requiring Illinois state agencies and universities to ensure their digital content is accessible to people with disabilities.
+Current standards require **WCAG 2.1 Level AA** compliance. <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">Learn more about IITAA</a>

+**Section 504** — Part of the Rehabilitation Act of 1973 that requires organizations receiving federal funding to ensure their programs and activities are accessible to people with disabilities. <a href="https://www.ada.gov/topics/section-504/" target="_blank" rel="noopener noreferrer">Learn more about Section 504</a>

+**WCAG (Web Content Accessibility Guidelines)** — International standards published by the World Wide Web Consortium (W3C) that explain how to make digital content accessible.
+Think of them as a detailed checklist for making websites, documents, and apps usable by everyone. <a href="https://www.w3.org/WAI/standards-guidelines/wcag/" target="_blank" rel="noopener noreferrer">Learn more about WCAG</a>

+**WCAG 2.1 Level AA** — The specific accessibility standard required by both IITAA and ADA Title II.
+"Level AA" means meeting both Level A (minimum) and Level AA (standard) criteria.
+This is the compliance target for all public-facing digital content. <a href="https://www.w3.org/WAI/WCAG21/quickref/?levels=aa" target="_blank" rel="noopener noreferrer">View WCAG 2.1 Level AA Quick Reference</a>

+### Procurement Terms

+**ACR (Accessibility Conformance Report)** — The completed document a vendor provides showing how their product meets (or doesn't meet) accessibility standards.
+This is the actual report you request from vendors — the filled-out version of a VPAT. <a href="https://www.section508.gov/sell/how-to-create-acr-with-vpat/" target="_blank" rel="noopener noreferrer">Learn how to create an ACR</a>

+**MCAR (Manufacturer's Conformance Accessibility Report)** — Another term for ACR, emphasizing that it comes from the manufacturer/vendor.
+Essentially the same as ACR.

+**VPAT (Voluntary Product Accessibility Template)** — The blank template created by the IT Industry Council (ITI) that provides a standard format for documenting accessibility conformance.
+Vendors fill out VPATs to create ACRs. <a href="https://www.itic.org/policy/accessibility/vpat" target="_blank" rel="noopener noreferrer">Download VPAT template</a>

+**VPAT ratings** — Common ratings in VPATs/ACRs include:
+- **Supports** — Fully meets the criterion
+- **Partially Supports** — Meets some but not all aspects
+- **Does Not Support** — Fails to meet the criterion
+- **Not Applicable** — Criterion doesn't apply to this product

+### Technical Terms

+**Alt text (Alternative text)** — A brief written description of an image that screen readers read aloud to users who can't see the image.
+Example: "Director Smith presenting award to Officer Jones at the annual ceremony."
+Best practice: 125 characters or fewer.

+**ARIA (Accessible Rich Internet Applications)** — Code attributes that provide additional information to screen readers when standard HTML isn't enough.
+Think of it as labels and instructions for assistive technology.
+Web developers typically handle ARIA implementation. <a href="https://www.w3.org/WAI/ARIA/apg/" target="_blank" rel="noopener noreferrer">Learn about ARIA Authoring Practices</a>

+**Assistive technology** — Tools people with disabilities use to access digital content.
+Examples: screen readers (read content aloud), screen magnifiers, voice recognition software, alternative keyboards, switch devices.

+**Captions** — Text displayed on screen that shows what's being said in a video.
+Different from subtitles (which assume you can hear) — captions also describe important sounds like "[door slams]" or "[music playing]."
+Required for WCAG 2.1 Level AA compliance. <a href="https://www.w3.org/WAI/media/av/captions/" target="_blank" rel="noopener noreferrer">Learn about captions</a>

+**Color contrast ratio** — A measure of how readable text is against its background.
+WCAG 2.1 Level AA requires:
+- **4.5:1** for normal text (under 18pt or 14pt bold)
+- **3:1** for large text (18pt+ or 14pt+ bold)
+<a href="https://webaim.org/resources/contrastchecker/" target="_blank" rel="noopener noreferrer">Test color contrast with WebAIM Contrast Checker</a>

+**Focus indicator** — The visual outline that shows which element on a page is currently selected when navigating with a keyboard (usually by pressing Tab).
+Should be clearly visible so keyboard users know where they are.

+**Heading structure** — Using proper heading styles (Heading 1, Heading 2, etc.) instead of just making text bold or larger.
+Screen readers use headings to navigate documents and web pages.
+Example: Use "Heading 1" for main titles, "Heading 2" for major sections, not just "Bold" formatting. <a href="https://www.w3.org/WAI/tutorials/page-structure/headings/" target="_blank" rel="noopener noreferrer">Learn about heading structure</a>

+**Keyboard navigation** — The ability to access and use all website features using only a keyboard (Tab, Enter, Space, arrow keys) without a mouse.
+Required for WCAG 2.1 Level AA compliance.

+**Screen reader** — Software that reads digital content aloud for people who are blind or have low vision.
+Common screen readers include <a href="https://www.nvaccess.org/" target="_blank" rel="noopener noreferrer">NVDA</a> (free, Windows), <a href="https://www.freedomscientific.com/products/software/jaws/" target="_blank" rel="noopener noreferrer">JAWS</a> (Windows), and VoiceOver (built into Mac/iOS).

+**Transcript** — A written version of spoken audio content.
+Required for audio-only content (like podcasts) under WCAG 2.1 Level AA. <a href="https://www.w3.org/WAI/media/av/transcripts/" target="_blank" rel="noopener noreferrer">Learn about transcripts</a>

+### Content-Specific Terms

+**Accessible document** — A document (Word, PDF, PowerPoint, Excel) that has proper structure (headings, not just bold text), alt text for images, readable tables, and other features that make it usable by assistive technologies. <a href="https://www.section508.gov/create/documents/" target="_blank" rel="noopener noreferrer">Learn how to create accessible documents</a>

+**Accessible template** — A document template (Word, PowerPoint, etc.) that's already set up with proper heading styles, accessible fonts, sufficient color contrast, and other accessibility features built in.

+**Remediation** — The process of fixing inaccessible content to make it accessible.
+Example: Adding alt text to images, fixing heading structure, adding captions to videos.

+**Semantic HTML** — HTML code that uses the correct elements for their intended purpose (e.g., `<button>` for buttons, `<nav>` for navigation, `<heading>` for headings).
+This helps screen readers understand the structure and purpose of content.

+### Process Terms

+**Automated testing** — Using software tools (like <a href="https://wave.webaim.org/" target="_blank" rel="noopener noreferrer">WAVE</a>, <a href="https://www.deque.com/axe/" target="_blank" rel="noopener noreferrer">axe DevTools</a>, Lighthouse) to automatically scan for accessibility issues.
+These tools catch many problems but can't detect everything — manual testing is also required. <a href="https://doit.illinois.gov/initiatives/accessibility/testing.html" target="_blank" rel="noopener noreferrer">Illinois DoIT Testing Resources</a>

+**Manual testing** — Testing accessibility by actually using assistive technologies (keyboard navigation, screen readers) or checking things manually (color contrast, zoom testing).
+Required because automated tools miss many issues. <a href="https://doit.illinois.gov/initiatives/accessibility/testing.html" target="_blank" rel="noopener noreferrer">Illinois DoIT Testing Resources</a>

+**Prioritization** — The process of deciding which accessibility issues to fix first when you can't fix everything at once.
+Typically based on impact: high-traffic content, critical services, and complete blockers come first.

+**VPAT/ACR review** — The process of evaluating a vendor's accessibility documentation (VPAT/ACR) to determine if their product meets your accessibility requirements before purchasing.

+---